Eschatologue/CM_wiki/docs/gameplay/combat/your-turn.md

 *Main article: [Movement](movement.md)*

-You can move up to your :rsc-movement: **Movement** speed on your turn.
+You can move up to your :rsc-speed: **Movement** speed on your turn.
 You can break up your movement before and after actions.

 - **Movement Speed:** Determined by your race, class, and any conditions affecting you.
 - **Difficult Terrain:** Moving through difficult terrain (e.g., thick underbrush, rubble) costs double the movement.